 Meeting rooms are available at most Anoka County libraries for groups to come together, learn, and exchange information and ideas.
 The chart below describes what is available at each library.
-Click the library links below to view pictures of the meeting rooms and to reserve a space online (library barcode and pin required).
+Click the library links below to view pictures of the meeting rooms and to reserve a space online (library barcode required).

 |Crooked Lake ||30